aruskin/code4lib-2022/speaker_notes.md

 [^5]: For example, the [Wikibase Data Model Primer](https://www.mediawiki.org/wiki/Wikibase/DataModel/Primer) on MediaWiki

 [^6]: See: [Chinatown Collections Survey post on the BRC blog](https://bostonresearchcenter.org/bringing-history-together-the-chinatown-collections-survey-project/) and/or the [Chinatown Collections Survey post on the BPL blog](https://www.bpl.org/blogs/post/bringing-history-together-a-chinatown-collections-survey-project/)

+[^7]: Somewhat related, and an interesting read:
+ > Charles Chuankai Zhang, Mo Houtti, C. Estelle Smith, Ruoyan Kong, and Loren Terveen.
+2022.
+Working for the Invisible Machines or Pumping Information into an Empty Void?
+An Exploration of Wikidata Contributors’ Motivations. _Proc.
+ACM Hum.-Comput.
+Interact._ 6, CSCW1, Article 135 (April 2022), 21 pages. https://doi.org/10.1145/3512982